Fort Bragg, North Carolina: Everything You Need to Know

 Information Hotline: 910-396-8682

-Due to the influx of active duty troops required to reside in base lodging, reservations for other than official government travel will only be accepted seven days in advance for short term stays (not to exceed four days).
-They will gladly assist you in finding other off base lodging, and appreciate your patience and understanding to support our active duty soldiers and their families.
+Due to the influx of active duty troops who must reside in base lodging, Fort Bragg will only accept reservations for visitors seven days in advance for short-term stays of four days or less.
+They will gladly assist you in finding off-base lodging.

-Soldiers processing in and out of Fort Bragg on PCS orders have priority.
+Soldiers processing in and out of Fort Bragg on PCS (permanent change of station) orders have priority.
 Based on occupancy projections, space-available travelers may make reservations up to 30 days in advance.
-Pets ARE NOT permitted in any facilities.
+Pets are not permitted in any facilities.

-The Airborne Inn has three guest houses: the Delmont House, Leal House (only lodging with pet rooms) and Normandy House, three transient lodges: Moon Hall, Hardy Hall, and Forrestal Hall and one DVQ (Distinguised Visitors Quarters): Sink Guest House.
-All offer color TV, voice mail, High Speed Internet Service, microwave, refrigerator, in-room coffee maker, hair dryer, common-use kitchen and much more.
+The Airborne Inn has three guest houses: Delmont House, Leal House (the only lodging with pet rooms), and Normandy House.
+There are three transient lodges: Moon Hall, Hardy Hall, and Forrestal Hall.
+The only DVQ (Distinguished Visitors Quarters) is the Sink Guest House.
+All offer color TV, voice mail, high-speed Internet, microwave, refrigerator, coffee maker, hair dryer, common-use kitchen, and more.
 For more information, call the 24-hour front desk at 910-396-7700.

-Incoming PCS personnel may occupy guest house facilities up to 30 days without loss of BAQ.
-Rates are - $45.00 per day for all ranks.
+Incoming PCS personnel may occupy guest house facilities up to 30 days without loss of BAQ (basic allowance for quarters).

-Landmark is not a government official lodging facility but a commercial hotel on post.
-Statements of non-availability will only be issued if official on post lodging is not available.
-Official travelers must attempt to gain on post official lodging first before a statement will be issued.
+Landmark is a commercial hotel on post and not a government facility.
+Statements of non-availability will only be issued if official on-post lodging is not available.
+Official travelers must attempt to gain on-post official lodging first before a statement will be issued.
 If space is not available, a statement will be issued.

-All military families who would like to move on post are required to apply for housing and go on a waiting list if there is not immediate availability.
-This process is done though the Picerne Military Housing Welcome Center located on the 6th floor of the Soldier Support Center.
+All military families who would like to move on post are required to apply for housing and go on a waiting list if there is no immediate availability.
+They can submit an application through the Picerne Military Housing Welcome Center located on the 6th floor of the Soldier Support Center.

-All incoming families must apply for on-post housing within 30 days of signing into the installation in order to obtain credit for leave, TDY, restricted tour, etc., on housing waiting list.
+All incoming families must apply for on-post housing within 30 days of signing into the installation in order to obtain credit on the housing waiting list for leave, TDY (temporary duty yonder), restricted tour, and other situations.

 You are eligible for Privatized Family Housing at Fort Bragg if you are an active duty service member with accompanying family members assigned to an installation within 35 miles of Fort Bragg.
-For new move-ins, on the date of occupancy, military members must have a minimum of six months remaining on their current duty assignment.
+For new move-ins, military members must have a minimum of six months remaining on their current duty assignment on the date of occupancy.

 There are more than 4,700 homes under Picerne Military Housing's ownership and management on-post.
-There are two, three and four-bedroom multi-family buildings, duplexes and single homes in 9 communities located on Fort Bragg.
-Fort Bragg also has 250 sets of two and four bedroom leased houses in Hoke County.
-Leased housing is offered to soldiers in grades PVT though SMG.
+There are two-, three-, and four-bedroom multi-family buildings, duplexes, and single homes in nine communities located on Fort Bragg.
+Fort Bragg also has 250 sets of two- and four-bedroom leased houses in Hoke County.
+Leased housing is offered to soldiers in ranks private through sergeant major.